SheenaVanPunk/ECommerce_TestNG_UI_Regression/README.md

 13 - DDT reading from Excell file - TODO
 14 - Jenkins automated pipeline - TODO
-15 - Explicit waits - incorporated in wrapper methods alongside StepLogger methods
+15 - Explicit waits - incorporated in wrapper methods alongside StepLogger methods 16 - Connection with a MySql for DDT